The founding of our Institute

 The importance of the Association to management education is recognised by the UK Government.

 Membership eligibility is reviewed and the definition of sales management extended to: 'The whole of that part of business administration known as distribution'.

 The Association's Autumn conference is addressed by the President of the Board of Trade, Harold Wilson (who would become British Prime Minister in 1964).

 HRH The Duke of Edinburgh becomes Patron

-With the death of King George VI, HRH The Duke of Edinburgh consents to become the new Patron of the Association; a position he still holds today.
+With the death of King George VI, HRH The Duke of Edinburgh consents to become the new Patron of the Association.

 Founding of the European Contact Group